webmavens/laravel-debug/readme.md

 When a rule fails (unexpected result), the system:

-- Logs it in the debug_rule_logs table
+- Logs it in the `debug_rule_logs` table
 - Updates its last run time
 - Sends an alert (if notifications are enabled)

 ### 📬 Notifications
-You can configure the email notification in your config/debug-monitor.php file:
+Set up your mail credentials in `.env` and configure the email notification in your `config/debug-monitor.php` file:

 ```php
 'notify_email' => env('DEBUG_MONITOR_NOTIFY_EMAIL', 'admin@example.com'),